cpressey/Ahead-of-Time-eval/README.md

 the "standard" one, or by manipulating the quoted form and replacing referents with other values.

-Runtime values for ergonomic macros, meanwhile, are passed in as arguments to formed functions.
-There appears to be an extra measure of "hygiene defense" in doing it this way:  If a function does refer to bindings that aren't known ahead-of-time, it won't be computed ahead-of-time itself.
-(If the language supports some way of annotating what is expected to be computed ahead-of-time, it could, for example, warn the user in this case.)
+(Runtime values for ergonomic macros, meanwhile, are passed in as arguments to formed functions.
+There appear to be extra measures of "hygiene defense" in doing it this way: in the definition of the the names of these arguments will shadow any enclosing binding, instead of re-using it; and if a function does refer to bindings that aren't known ahead-of-time, it won't be computed ahead-of-time itself.
+If the language supports some way of annotating what is expected to be computed ahead-of-time, it could, e.g., warn the user in this case.
+But these measures are perhaps minor in the scheme of things.)

 Now, the statements in the above few paragraphs aren't untrue, but they're perhaps somewhat underwhelming.
 To get into why that is though, I think we